-iii.
-Inspect filter housing and racks to ensure appropriate filter fit and check for ways to minimize filter bypass;
+iii.(3) Inspect filter housing and racks to ensure appropriate filter fit and check for ways to minimize filter bypass;

-iv.
-Increase air filtration to as high as possible in a manner that will still enable the system to provide airflow rates as the system design requires.
-Ensure compliance with higher filtration values is allowed by the air handler manufacturer's installation instructions and listing;
+the system to provide airflow rates as the system design requires.
+Ensure compliance with higher filtration values is allowed by the air handler manufacturer's installation instructions and listing.

-v.
-Generate clean-to-less-clean air movements by re-evaluating the positioning of supply and exhaust air diffusers and/or dampers and adjusting zone supply and exhaust flow rates to establish measurable pressure differentials;
+w-(5) Generate clean-to-less-clean air movements by re-evaluating the positioning of supply and exhaust air diffusers and/or dampers and adjusting zone supply and exhaust flow rates to establish measurable pressure differentials;

-vi.
-Have staff work in "clean" ventilation zones that do not include higher-risk areas such as visitor reception or exercise facilities (if open);
+wi.(6) Have staff work in "clean" ventilation zones that do not include higher-risk areas such as visitor reception or exercise facilities (if open);

-vii.
-Ensure exhaust fans in restroom facilities are functional and operating continuously when the building is occupied.
+vii.(7) Ensure exhaust fans in restroom facilities are functional and operating continuously when the building is occupied.

-viii.
-If the system's design can accommodate such an adjustment and is allowed by the air handler manufacturer's installation instructions and listing, improve central air filtration to MERV-13 and seal edges of the filter to limit bypass; 16 and
+viii.(8) If the system's design can accommodate such an adjustment and is allowed by the air handler manufacturer's installation instructions and listing, improve central air filtration to MERV-13 and seal edges of the filter to limit bypass; 16 and ix.(9) Check filters to ensure they are within service life and appropriately installed.

-Commented [WJ(100]: DOLI change to limit application to transportation settings (cars, trucks, buses, etc.).
+Commented [WJ(123]: DOLI change to limit application to transportation settings (cars, trucks, buses, etc.).